Samuelomondi/TradeAlertsPro/README.md

 - [Node.js](https://nodejs.org/) (v18 or later)
 - An account with a Generative AI provider (e.g., Google AI Studio) to obtain an API key.
+- A [Twelve Data](https://twelvedata.com/) account for a market data API key.
 - A Telegram Bot and Chat ID for notifications.

 ### Installation